aamirkhan9420/adobe_app/README.md

-<h2>User need to signup first</h2>
+<h2>User need to signup first.</h2>

 ![Screenshot (2373)](https://user-images.githubusercontent.com/101388992/230823032-ed85547f-2129-4942-a135-98906ea6a66b.png)

-<h2>After signup user will redirected to login page. here user will login and will get the token</h2>
+<h2>After signup user will redirected to login page. here user will login and will get the token.</h2>

 ![Screenshot (2374)](https://user-images.githubusercontent.com/101388992/230823065-a5f92945-4bdb-438b-829e-669b6c5ef2a2.png)

+<h2>After getting token user will redirected to post list page where user can see different posts. and user can edit, like, unlike, delelte the posts</h2>

 ![Screenshot (2375)](https://user-images.githubusercontent.com/101388992/230823083-d7fad758-7ed4-4426-aee9-52f22f92a1cd.png)